Contents

 Channel contribution (net of 15% double-count adjustment)

 FY28 run-rate methodology: source-year FY25/FY26 numerator inputs (workforce, compensation, tax base, exports) are projected forward to FY28 before being divided by FY28 GDP, so numerator and denominator are pinned to the same period.
 Workforce uplift +6.85% vs FY25 (NASSCOM CAGR); compensation uplift +11.7% (revenue-per-employee CAGR).
 FY28 nominal GDP denominator: ₹427.6 lakh crore (IMF WEO April 2026 projects $5.06T; converted at ₹84.5/$, the model's consistent FX assumption).
-Baseline trajectory uses IMF projections FY26–FY28 and extends at 10% nominal CAGR thereafter.
-Cumulative gap applies ramp-up of 25% / 60% / 100% / 100% / 100% across FY26–FY30.
 Historical comparison sources: Fed Reserve History (2008 GFC); St. Louis Fed (dot-com 2001); MoSPI revised FY21 (India COVID).

 India's $300B AI Shock